The History of the NAEPC

-Many council boards continue to be structured so that the four officers represent each of the four estate planning disciplines - attorney, accountant, insurance and financial planner and trust officer.
-Therefore each president has contributed a minimum of four years of dedicated effort, largely at his own expense, to sustain the momentum of the organization.
+Many council boards continue to be structured so that the officers represent each of the primary disciplines.
+Therefore each president has contributed multiple years of dedicated effort, largely at his or her own expense, to sustain the momentum of the organization.

 On January 1, 2003, the board of NAEPC was expanded to include the Certified Financial Planner® as the fifth designation.
 The board further expanded to include philanthropic professionals beginning on December 1, 2016.

 The board of directors of NAEPC is very much a "working" board.
 With multiple members representing each discipline, the twenty + member board is composed of fifteen directors, five officers, the immediate past president and up to five directors emeritus.